 Graduation is just around the corner!
-Whether it’s time to start packing your bags or you have a bit of time to plan before the big day arrives, the Sandboxx Travel Team has put together the ultimate Army graduation packing list.
+Whether it’s time to start packing your bags or you have a bit of time to plan before the big day arrives, we have the ultimate Army graduation packing list.

 Whether you are heading to Fort Jackson, Fort Sill, Fort Benning or Fort Leonard Wood, basic training graduations tend to follow the same layout.
 Graduation will be one of the most memorable days of your life, so we’ve put together a list of items you’ll want to make sure you have so you can enjoy a worry-free trip to whatever base you go to.